hashicorp/nomad/website/source/docs/jobops/updating.html.md

 want to roll back, all that we have to do is drop the count of the new group to 0 and restore the original version back to 10.
 This fine control lets job operators be confident that deployments will not cause down time.
-If the deploy is successful and we fully transistion from v1 to v2 the job file will look like
+If the deploy is successful and we fully transition from v1 to v2 the job file will look like
 this:

 ```